mit-pdos/sigmaos/cpython3.11/Doc/library/asyncio-eventloop.rst

       The sockets that represent existing incoming client connections are left open.

-      The server is closed asynchronously; use the :meth:`wait_closed` coroutine to wait until the server is closed (and no more connections are active).
+      The server is closed asynchronously, use the :meth:`wait_closed` coroutine to wait until the server is closed.

-   .. method:: close_clients()

-      Close all existing incoming client connections.

-      Calls :meth:`~asyncio.BaseTransport.close` on all associated
-      transports.

-      :meth:`close` should be called before :meth:`close_clients` when closing the server to avoid races with new clients connecting.

-      .. versionadded:: 3.13

-   .. method:: abort_clients()

-      Close all existing incoming client connections immediately, without waiting for pending operations to complete.

-      Calls :meth:`~asyncio.WriteTransport.abort` on all associated
-      transports.

-      :meth:`close` should be called before :meth:`abort_clients` when closing the server to avoid races with new clients connecting.

-      .. versionadded:: 3.13

    .. method:: get_loop()